Emily Harris at the Alexander Turnbull Library 1924-2006

 I should like to say that Dr Bett, Trafalgar Square, Nelson, has been very obliging in helping Miss Harris, who is over eighty years old, to select and see to the despatch of the pictures.

 Today Emily Harris’s paintings at Turnbull are arranged in four sequences, two of them large format, one medium format and one small format.
 The tally across these four groups is 63, but on closer inspection we find that this is not Anderson’s 63.
 Three large format paintings were originally owned by Alexander Horsburgh Turnbull and one was donated to the library in 1983 by historian Dick Scott.
-There is no further correspondence about the receipt of Emily’s paintings at the library in 1924, leaving us to guess that Anderson or his successors began the cataloguing of Emily’s pictures with the group called Volume 2 New Zealand Flowers in colour (large format), continuing with Volume 3 New Zealand Flowers in Colour (medium) and Volume 4 New Zealand Flowers in Colour (small).
+There is no further correspondence about the receipt of Emily’s paintings at the library in 1924, leaving us to guess that Andersen or his successors began the cataloguing of Emily’s pictures with the group called Volume 2 New Zealand Flowers in colour (large format), continuing with Volume 3 New Zealand Flowers in Colour (medium) and Volume 4 New Zealand Flowers in Colour (small).
 If there was a Volume 1 New Zealand Flowers in Colour we might assume that it consisted in part of the large format works collected by Alexander Horsburgh Turnbull already in the library’s possession.
 What matters is not the accuracy or otherwise of the library’s records but that it managed to acquire such a substantial representation of Emily’s botanical flower painting at a juncture when the collection could have been dispersed into private hands.
-We could quibble about the price Anderson paid for such a handsome collection and regret that he could offer prices appropriate to botanical illustration rather than works of art.
+We could quibble about the price Andersen paid for such a handsome collection and regret that he could offer prices appropriate to botanical illustration rather than works of art.
 But thanks to his initiative and the help offered by Emily’s friend and neighbour Dr Frank Bett, the paintings made over a long stretch of her career have been preserved and are publicly accessible.
 In this section of our website we reproduce 23 images from Turnbull’s collection with reference to their original locations on the library’s website.